microcmsio/microcms-js-sdk/README.md

 ##### Get content list with parameters

 The `queries` property can be used to specify parameters for retrieving content that matches specific criteria.
+For more details on each available property, refer to the [microCMS Documentation](https://document.microcms.io/content-api/get-list-contents#h929d25d495).

 ```javascript
 client